katiejduane/narrative-code/readme.md

 # Description
 I came up with this idea because I wanted opportunities to practice writing functions that used various array methods to 'create' something for the user.
 Since I'm a writer and an artist, the idea of using JavaScript and CSS to create an aesthetic/narrative experience for the user really interested me.
 What I also enjoyed was the fact that I'd never built anything like this before, so it forced me to do a lot of reading, research, and creative problem-solving!

-The 'lines' of each poem (there are four in use for this project) are written by me, but pulled, individually, based on user-input, to build a completely differet poem.
+The 'lines' of each poem (there are four in use for this project) are written by me, but pulled individually from their respective arrays, based on user-input, to build a unique poem.

-Functions, intially, were all different so I could practice different array methods, but were later refactored into two functions that were used as needed with different data passed in.
+The 'generative' option builds a poem while making calls to the Datamuse API.
+The API call I use employs a "triggered by" search, returning words that are  somehow 'related' to the word typed in, or clicked (ie: 'cow' returns 'milk').
+You can get very far from your original word very quickly, ('happy' ... 'onomatopoeia'), which I think makes it fun!

 ![narrative image](screenshots/screen-gen.png)